 Being a single entity within a group, such as a county center in a statewide network, can present a tug-of-war between consistency and customization.
 Creating your own ad formats and communications look is like starting at ground zero and building a brand from scratch.

-- Slide with Text and Image (PPT) (PDF sample)
+- White Background with Image (PPT) (View PDF sample)

-- Slide with Text Only (PPT) (PDF sample)
+- White Background – Text Only (PPT) (View PDF sample)

 All Extension employees should include a logo image as part of your email signature.
 When used this way, the logo should appear at the bottom of the email signature, below all of your contact information.